abhimohta/abhimohta.github.io/_pages/projects.md

  *Machine Learning Intern, Microsoft India Development Center*
  Guide: [Narayanan Subramanian](https://www.linkedin.com/in/narayanan-subramanian-1772802/)
  *Implemented a classifier to find new/missing restaurants in the Bing database levaraging user query logs.
 Achieved accuracy of over 90%.*
+* **Open-sourcing remote-sensing software ERDAS**
+ *Intern, Indian Institute of Remote Sensing, Dehradun
+ *Implemented a tool to process satellite images and open-sourced the commonly used remote sensing software ERDAS.
+As a part of the project, we implemented several machine learning algorithms – SVM, K-means, etc. using which we were trying to build the various features of the software like vegetation mapping and cloud cover.
+(Team of 6)

 **Course projects/Initiatives**